Contents

 Under Jürgen Klopp’s successor, Arne Slot, Liverpool has continued with a high-pressing system that Klopp brought to the team as they attempt to win the ball back in the opponent’s half with a pressing success rate often above the league average.
 Their approach also involves quick transitions, utilizing the width provided by full-back like Alexander-Arnold, and leveraging Salah’s pace and movement in counter-attacks.

-Manchester City: A Data-Driven Preview
+Manchester City: A data-driven preview

 Team Form and Momentum